vmceleney/FALL2021TIDYVERSE/README.md

 Revision/Addition Description and Link:

-Added some more Kable options for highlighting columns and rows (Cliff Lee)
+Added some more Kable options for highlighting columns and rows (https://github.com/cliftonleesps/FALL2021TIDYVERSE)